QuanEstimation/QuanEstimation/docs/src/guide/guide_Copt.md

-	is the time length for the evolution and `rho0` represents the density matrix of the initial state. `H0` and `dH` are the free Hamiltonian and its derivatives with respect to the unknown parameters to be estimated. `H0` is a matrix when the free Hamiltonian is time-independent and a list with the length equal to `tspan` when it is time-dependent. `dH` should be input as
+	is the time length for the evolution and `rho0` represents the density matrix of the initial state. `H0` and `dH` are the free Hamiltonian and its derivatives with respect to the unknown parameters to be estimated. `H0` is a matrix when the free Hamiltonian is time-independent and a list of matrices with the length equal to `tspan` when it is time-dependent. `dH` should be input as
 	$[\partial_a{H_0}, \partial_b{H_0}, \cdots]$. `Hc` is a list representing the control Hamiltonians. `decay` contains decay operators $(\Gamma_1, \Gamma_2, \cdots)$ and the corresponding decay rates $(\gamma_1, \gamma_2, \cdots)$, its input rule is